Diary of a Fitted Kitchen installation: Part 6

-Fitted Kitchen Flooring.
+Fitted Kitchen Flooring

-We thought why choose Karndean over other flooring types and how does it compare with other types of flooring such as laminate, carpet, ceramic tiles, real wood and stone?
+We thought, why choose Karndean over other flooring types and how does it compare with other types of flooring such as laminate, carpet, ceramic tiles, real wood and stone?

-If you compare Karndean with hardwood, the hardwood will naturally need a lot of maintenance including sanding, staining and painting, it does expand and warp and can shrink in reaction to temperature changes and moisture.
+If you compare Karndean with hardwood flooring, the hardwood will naturally need a lot of maintenance including sanding, staining and painting, it does expand and warp and can shrink in reaction to temperature changes and moisture.
 Karndean gives you the grain and knot details but doesn’t change shape, is water resistant, does not need maintaining and is easy to keep clean.

 Comparing it to Stone and Ceramic Tiles which can be cold and slippery when wet, Karndean is much warmer underfoot and slip proof, ideal for a kitchen floor.

 When you compare it to Carpets, the obvious advantage is if you have an accident it is far easier to replace one tile or plank than a whole carpet, we know this is true having had a puppy that had an accident on our lovely white carpet!!!
 Carpets are a breeding ground for dust mites and bacteria.
 It isn’t possible to lay underfloor heating under a carpet.

 Laminate is easy to get and a quick and fairly inexpensive solution, but I have known laminate to peel when water gets inside the laminated floor so I think it is less suitable for wet areas, where you are washing up etc.